ministryofjustice/modernisation-platform-ami-builds/README.md

 For example:

 'data "aws_kms_key" "ebs_encryption_cmk" {key_id = "arn:aws:kms:eu-west-2:${data.aws_caller_identity.current.account_id}:alias/ebs-hmpps"}'

-If, however, a customer key is needed then follow the instructions in the section "### How to add your own team kms key".

 ### How to edit ami account share

 This is a optional task and doesn't have to be done, this should only be changed if you want to share images with particular accounts.\